oracle-quickstart/oci-arch-web-ha/README.md

 ### Step 2: Running the script

-On the terminal or command line, cd into the downloaded folder `web-app`
+On the terminal or command line, make sure you are inside the working directory.
+If not, cd into the folder `oci-arch-web-ha`

-`cd web-app`
+`cd oci-arch-web-ha`

 Let’s export all the variables from `env.sh` into current directory.